2024 News 2024: Kaput Center wins NSF grant

 Members of the Kaput Center

-UMass Dartmouth's Kaput Center for Research and Innovation in STEM Education and Principal Investigator Shakhnoza Kayumova have been awarded a $1.6 million grant from the National Science Foundation (NSF), marking a major milestone in its ongoing efforts to democratize access to education.
+UMass Dartmouth's Kaput Center for Research and Innovation in STEM Education and Principal Investigator Shakhnoza Kayumova have been awarded a grant from the National Science Foundation (NSF), marking a major milestone in its ongoing efforts to democratize access to education.

 "This funding is a testament to our commitment to cutting-edge, interdisciplinary research in STEM Education and adds to our reputation as a leading center for innovation, broadening our local, national, and international impact," said Kayumova, associate professor of education and director of the Kaput Center.
 "More importantly, it is a testament to our collective effort."